aleksandar-vuckovic/cl_advection/readme.md

 ----------------------|------------------
 main.cpp | Reads the inputfile and handles the top-level loop which evolves the field with time.
 Field.cpp/hpp | The fundamental field class.
 Each instance of field represents a equidistant grid of any type parameter.
-LevelSet.cpp/hpp | This class extends Field, instantiated with "double" as its type parameter and obviously represents the levelset field. <br>It is contains most of the important methods such as calculatedNextTimestep and getContactAngle.
+LevelSet.cpp/hpp | This class extends Field, instantiated with "double" as its type parameter and obviously represents the levelset field. <br>It is contains most of the important methods such as \ref LevelSet::calculateNextTimestep "calculatedNextTimestep" and \ref LevelSet::getContactAngle "getContactAngle".
 An object of class LevelSet is instantiated at the beginning within the main() function.
 VelocityField.cpp/hpp | An object of class VelocityField represents a chosen velocity field.
 It is aware of its parameters type (for example whether it is a shear field with v0 = 2) and the domain it is applicable on. velocityFields.cpp/hpp | This is a library that contains the definitions of the velocity fields. vecMath3D.cpp/hpp |  This is a library of operator overloads and functions for vector analysis.